MarkFzp/mobile-aloha/README.md

 The goal of this section is to run ``roslaunch aloha 4arms_teleop.launch``, which starts communication with 4 robots and 4 cameras.
 It should work after finishing the following steps:

-Step 1: Connect 4 robots to the computer via USB, and power on.
-Do not use extension cable or usb hub.
+Step 1: Connect 4 robots to the computer via USB, and power on. *Do not use extension cable or usb hub*.
 - To check if the robot is connected, install dynamixel wizard [here](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
 - Dynamixel wizard is a very helpful debugging tool that connects to individual motors of the robot.
 It allows things such as rebooting the motor (very useful!), torque on/off, and sending commands.